colmcallan/milestoneproject4/README.md

 - Tickets are the paid for service to speed up the process of having it fixed.
 - You can view the most recently created tickets and paginate through the results.
 - You can  the search bar will search through all tickets that are paid for.
-- You can use filter will filter your results, you can also search and filter results together.
-- If your search become to narrow, you can the reset all button to start again.
-- You can only vote on for a bug once.
+- You can only vote on for a ticket once.
+- Ticket results are paginated for a better User Experience

 The tickets app makes use of django's class based views, namely `ListView, DetailView, CreateView, UpdateView` to do most of the heavy lifting for me.